kousikm/GitHubRepo/README.md

 # GitHubRepo
-This is first test program to run a java program via docker.
+This is a test program to run a java program via docker.